bbidulock/xde-ctools/index.md

 have now been codified in "C" for speed and to provide access to libraries not available from `perl(1)`.

+The source for `xde-ctools` is hosted on [GitHub][1].

 Release
 -------

 This is the `xde-ctools-1.14` package, released 2021-05-18.
 This release, and the latest version, can be obtained from [GitHub][1], using a command such as:

     $> git clone https://github.com/bbidulock/xde-ctools.git

-Please see the [NEWS][3] file for release notes and history of user visible changes for the current version, and the [ChangeLog][4] file for a more detailed history of implementation changes.
-The [TODO][5] file lists features not yet implemented and other outstanding items.
+Please see the [RELEASE][3] and [NEWS][4] files for release notes and history of user visible changes for the current version, and the [ChangeLog][5] file for a more detailed history of implementation changes.
+The [TODO][6] file lists features not yet implemented and other outstanding items.

-Please see the [INSTALL][7] file for installation instructions.
+Please see the [INSTALL][8] file for installation instructions.

 When working from `git(1)`, please use this file.
 An abbreviated installation procedure that works for most applications appears below.

 This release is published under GPLv3.
-Please see the license in the file [COPYING][9].
+Please see the license in the file [COPYING][10].

-See [RELEASE](RELEASE.html) for more information.

 Quick Start